crazyxuehu/Exploratory-Search-on-touch-devices/README.md

 # Exploratory-Search-on-touch-devices
-SEED system provide a exploratory search on touch devices based on a large scale of RDF.
+SEED system provides an exploratory search on touch devices based on a large scale RDF.